Career and technical programs are breaking barriers in rural areas of Monterey County - KION546

 Career and technical programs are breaking barriers in rural areas of Monterey County

 MONTEREY COUNTY, Calif.
-(KION) One-way students in rural areas they're getting ahead of their peers is by taking Career and Technical Education, or CTE courses in high school.
+(KION) One way students in rural areas are getting ahead of their peers is by taking Career and Technical Education, or CTE courses in high school.
 South Monterey County schools are joining forces to advance work-based learning opportunities for high school students.

 Essentially, work-based learning is an educational strategy that provides students with real-life work experiences by connecting academic knowledge and technical skills to apply them in the workforce.
-In a predominantly Hispanic community in south Monterey County, these technical courses prepare students for the workforce and high education.
+These technical courses prepare students for the workforce and high education.

-South Monterey County work-based learning collaborative is made possible with the collaboration of South County Career Technical Education (CTE) programs, Gonzales Unified School District, Soledad Unified School District, and South Monterey County Joint Union High School District.
+South Monterey County work-based learning collaborative is a collaboration between South County Career Technical Education (CTE) programs, Gonzales Unified School District, Soledad Unified School District, and South Monterey County Joint Union High School District.

-Students learn what it takes to thrive and succeed in the professional world with opportunities for part-time employment, shadowing, internships, mentorships, and apprenticeships.

 "CTE programs are essential to California's economy.
 The state's Department of Education recognizes it and that's why it invests so much in these programs because it helps provide the skill sets the next generation of our workforce needs to succeed," said Liliana de la Torre the CTE Coordinator for SMCJUHSD.
-"It also allows students to explore other career paths."
+"We're constantly trying to elevate our CTE programs to be an important part of the recovery for our rural economy."

 "If it wasn't for this program, I probably would be pursuing an engineering career.
 I don't think I would have liked it as much as computer science," Solís said.
 "I wanted to learn more about computer science.
 I knew engineering had computer science skills, but I didn't know if I would like it."